 Rival Libyan leaders 'commit to ceasefire, elections' at France talks

-The communique says Libya's UN-backed Prime Minister Fayez al-Sarraj and Khalifa Haftar, the military commander who controls the remote east of the vast country, accept that only a political solution can end the crisis.
+The communique says Libya's UN-backed Prime Minister Fayez al-Sarraj and Khalifa Haftar, the military commander based in the remote east of the vast country, accept that only a political solution can end the crisis.

-Diplomatic sources said the two sides had agreed on a joint statement but that the text being circulated was not the final version.
+Diplomatic sources said the two sides had agreed on a joint statement at the talks in a chateau outside Paris but that the text being circulated was not the final version.

+It also says the two sides are committed to developing the rule of law in a country where dozens of armed groups have proliferated in the power vacuum created by the toppling of longtime dictator Muammar Gaddafi in 2011.

-French President Emmanuel Macron, who has made Libya one of his foreign policy priorities, has organised the meeting and while officials admit they have modest expectations, they say it sends a "strong signal".
+Macron, who has made Libya one of his foreign policy priorities, organised the meeting as he seeks to raise France's international diplomatic profile.
+While officials admit they have modest expectations, they say the fact the two rivals are at least in the same room sends a "strong signal".

-French officials are aiming to persuade the two sides to agree on a roadmap to end a conflict that has plunged the oil-rich country into chaos since the 2011 uprising that toppled longtime dictator Muammar Gaddafi.
+French officials are aiming to persuade the two sides to agree on a roadmap to end a conflict that has plunged the oil-rich country into chaos since Gaddafi's fall.

+France, under then president Nicolas Sarkozy, was one of the Western nations that pushed hardest for the NATO air strikes that hastened Gaddafi's demise.

-The newly appointed UN envoy for Libya, Ghassam Salame, was to chair the talks, but Macron was to make a statement at the end.
+The newly appointed UN envoy for Libya, Ghassan Salame, chaired the talks.
+Macron was to make a statement at the end.

 It is the second time that Sarraj and Haftar have met in the space of three months after they held talks in Abu Dhabi in May.
-That meeting made little progress.
+That meeting made little progress after both sides refused to sign any agreement.

 Sarraj's Government of National Accord (GNA) has sought to unify powerful factions, but despite support from the United Nations has struggled to assert its authority since it began work in Tripoli in March 2016.